 “As we are painfully learning in cities across America, hackers are taking advantage of under-resourced IT departments at the state and local level that are competing with every other community need – crime, water systems, schools – for funds,” said Congressman Dutch Ruppersberger, a former County Executive.
 “This grant program will leverage federal cyber expertise and enable our states and governments to better protect themselves against these sophisticated attacks.
 As governments move more and more services and data online, now is the time to pass this legislation.”

 The State and Local Cybersecurity Improvement Act:

-“With cyber security threats on the rise, the federal government should be devoting more attention and resources to combating cyber threats,” said Rep. Kilmer.
-“Cyber-attacks could threaten our election systems, municipally-owned water treatment facilities, local emergency responder networks, or other vital government systems that impact our communities.
+“With cyber security threats on the rise, the federal government should be devoting more attention and resources to combating cyber threats,” said Congressman Derek Kilmer.
+“Cyber-attacks could threaten our electrical grid, election systems, municipally-owned water treatment facilities, local emergency responder networks, or other vital government systems that impact our communities.
 That’s why I’m proud to join my colleagues in introducing a bipartisan plan to give state and local governments more tools to counter these cyber threats.”

 “Congress must properly equip our state and local governments with the proper tools to bolster our nation’s cyber-defenses and combat malign threats.
 In 2020, Texas saw firsthand the serious impacts of cyberattacks when Texas courts and the Texas Department of Transportation were hit with ransomware attacks.
 It is clear there is much work to be done in protecting our nation against cyber threats.
 This legislation will use federal resources to modernize local and state government’s cyber infrastructure in an effort to protect Americans and their day-to-day lives,”said Congressman Michael McCaul.